Educator Orientation

 The MIMIC Framework

-While there are many different ways practicing biomimics look to nature to inform design, we created the MIMIC Instructional Framework to introduce young learners to the core concepts of biomimicry and how to apply them within the context of a creative engineering and design challenge.
-Each 5E instructional segment within the YDC curriculum addresses one of the five MIMIC phases which, together, encompass the introduction of biomimicry as a concept (Motivate), the core elements of a Biomimicry Design Process (Investigate, Match, & Innovate), and the preparation of an entry to the challenge (Communicate).
+While there are many different ways practicing biomimics look to nature to inform design, the MIMIC Instructional Framework was created to introduce young learners to the core concepts of biomimicry and how to apply them within the context of a creative engineering and design challenge.
+Each instructional segment within the BYDC curriculum addresses one of the five MIMIC phases which, together, encompass the introduction of biomimicry as a concept (Motivate), the core elements of a Biomimicry Design Process (Investigate, Match, & Innovate), and the preparation of an entry to the challenge (Communicate).

 • Get inspired!
 Motivate your team by exploring a local or global problem and introducing the concept of biomimicry.
 Learn how the unique abilities of organisms help them to survive and thrive and how people have been inspired by them to design solutions to challenging problems.